andyrdt/andyrdt.github.io/_posts/2022-05-24-stablecoins.markdown

 The above diagram shows the flow of funds managed by Tether Limited.
 The company is responsible for exchanging between USD and USDT:
   - USD to USDT (steps 1 & 2 in diagram):
-    - Bob sends *x* USD to Tether Limited's reserves
+    - Bob sends $$x$$ USD to Tether Limited's reserves
-    - Tether Limited mints *x* USDT and issues it to the Bob's address
+    - Tether Limited mints $$x$$ USDT and issues it to the Bob's address
   - USDT to USD (steps 4 & 5 in diagram):
-    - Bob redeems *x* USDT by sending it to a contract owned by Tether Limited (thus removing this amount of USDT from circulation)
+    - Bob redeems $$x$$ USDT by sending it to a contract owned by Tether Limited (thus removing this amount of USDT from circulation)
-    - Tether Limited sends *x* USD from its reserves to Bob
+    - Tether Limited sends $$x$$ USD from its reserves to Bob

 Step 3 of the diagram demonstrates the utility of USDT (and stablecoins in general): once issued, it can be freely exchanged on-chain without the need of any 3rd-party facilitator.